 Linkedin Scams

-Scammers are broadening their horizons and haunting social media platforms with new strategies, beware!
+Scammers are broadening their horizons and haunting social media platforms with new strategies—beware!

 LinkedIn invite scams

-without your final approval, by this you can be caught up with invite scams.
-The standard groups allow members to request their connections and approve requests to join, so when you have groups, ensure that you every single member of the group.
-In either case, scammers send fraudulent emails stating that they'd like to add you to their professional network on LinkedIn, when you click on the confirm button, it takes you to a malicious website that downloads malware onto your computer.
-Beware of the fake profiles and email warning scams.
+Without your final approval, people may become confirmed members of your group, which can lead to invite scams.
+Standard LinkedIn groups allow members to invite their connections and approve requests to join.
+So, if you manage groups, ensure that you personally verify every single member.
+In many cases, scammers send fraudulent emails claiming they want to add you to their professional network on LinkedIn.
+When you click the "Confirm" button, it redirects you to a malicious website that installs malware on your computer.
+Beware of fake profiles and email-based warning scams.

 Romance scam in LinkedIn